-Based on National Geographic's book of the same title, the Ultimate Dinopedia is a lavishly illustrated reference to more than 700 discovered dinosaur species.
-Each entry features art depicting each dinosaur, as well as a rich collection of stories, facts, size comparisons and other neat information.
+Based on National Geographic's book of the same name, the Ultimate Dinopedia is a lavishly illustrated reference to more than 700 discovered dinosaur species.
+Every entry features art depicting each dinosaur, as well as a rich collection of stories, facts, size comparisons and other neat information.
 Other features take a look at the lost world of the dinosaurs, featuring hatchings, migrations and the mystery of their extinction.
 This is the perfect gift for a budding paleontologist, or any one whose inner child is fascinated with these ancient creatures.

 More than just a Google Map clone, Earthviewer allows users to explore the Earth's geological past, present and future.
 Users can explore interactive maps of the movements of the Earth's continents across millions of years, as well as temperature maps of the past century.
-Users can locate modern cities and landmarks and trace their positions across aeons of continental drift, or even their expected future positions.
+Users can locate modern cities and landmarks and trace their positions across eons of continental drift, or even their expected future positions.
 In-depth features explain more about major events and eras in our planet's history, with clickable details for more information.
 Designed for tablets, this app is a great resource for classrooms.

 DAQRI is an augmented reality pioneer, and one of its most impressive tech showcases is Anatomy 4D, an augmented reality app that gives you a virtual tour of the human body.
 Print out the image target, lay it out on a flat surface and aim your camera at it.
 Then the Anatomy 4D will display a 3D computer graphics rendering of the human body and its various organ systems.
 Users can zoom in and out on the model, change the viewing angle by moving your phone around the target, and selectively view particular systems in the body, such as the skeletal, lymphatic or respiratory system.
 A newly added feature is support for a human heart target, that displays a 3D model of the human heart.